 Puppies

 In the puppy stage, it is important to start the dog’s obedience training.
 Doing so early will help owners avoid any undesirable behaviors like chewing, general misbehaving, or aggression.
 Because the breed tends toward free-thinking, free-wheeling behavior, early training can curb this streak.
-It is also important to have the dog around other pets, neighborhood dogs, and people from a young age toward healthy socialization.
+It is also important to have the dog around other pets, neighborhood dogs, and people from a young age for healthy socialization.

 ©ehasdemir/Shutterstock.com